 McCord’s Zulu Hospital is a well-known institution in Durban.
 It was started in 1909 by Dr James B. McCord, who had studied medicine at Northwestern University in Illinois, qualifying in 1891.

 McCord joined the Student Volunteer Missionary Movement at Oberlin College in Ohio and there met his future wife, Margaret Mellen, who was born in Natal when her parents had been missionaries there.
-She and James fell in love and decided they too wished to go to Africa as missionaries.
+She and James fell in love and decided to go to Africa as missionaries.